 Studies have shown that halfway houses offer occupants a contribution to long-term recovery in some respects, including:

-Halfways have various rules to ensure that a safe, sober, and supportive environment is achieved for all.
+Halfways has various rules to ensure that a safe, sober, and supportive environment is achieved for all.
 Common rules include the following:

 These rules are not intended to be strict disciplinary rules but to allocate appropriate structural guidelines that enable personal growth, responsibility, and the acquisition of life skills.